MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/create-retention-policies.md

 - [Instructions for a retention policy for Teams locations](#retention-policy-for-teams-locations)
 - [Instructions for a retention policy for locations other than Teams](#retention-policy-for-locations-other-than-teams)

-When you have more than one retention policy, and when you also use retention labels, see [The principles of retention, or what takes precedence?](retention.md#the-principles-of-retention-or-what-takes-precedence) to understand the outcome.
+When you have more than one retention policy, and when you also use retention labels, see [The principles of retention, or what takes precedence?](retention.md#the-principles-of-retention-or-what-takes-precedence) to understand the outcome when multiple retention settings apply to the same content.

 ### Retention policy for Teams locations